What We Are Learn On This Post

 - Test if it is accessible by various locations depending on the service you use

-- Test how it works as far as open in a new tab or current, depending on needs.
+- Test how it works as far as opening in a new tab or current, depending on needs.

-- Manually review settings of the video in the HTML source to see it matches your expectations.
+- Manually review the settings of the video in the HTML source to see if it matches your expectations.

 Final Words